graphql/composite-schemas-wg/README.md

-Meetings are scheduled on the first and third Thursday of each month: the first Thursday is the primary monthly meeting (18:00 CET), and the third Thursday is a more informal secondary meeting (11:00 CET).
+Meetings are scheduled on the first and third Thursday of each month: the first Thursday is the primary monthly meeting (18:00 CET), and the third Thursday is a secondary meeting (11:00 CET) timed to be accessible to attendees in Australian (APAC) time zones.
 Check the [agendas](./agendas) for the exact date and time of upcoming meetings.

 Keep track of future upcoming meetings by subscribing to the [Google Calendar](https://calendar.google.com/calendar?cid=bGludXhmb3VuZGF0aW9uLm9yZ19pazc5dDl1dWoycDMyaTNyMjAzZGd2NW1vOEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)